itselts/adventofcode/2022/README.md

 - 1 liner for a nested for-loop

 ### Part 2
-- Flood and fill to get only the exterior surface area.
+- Flood fill to get only the exterior surface area.
+- Bug fix: Ensure the stack only contains unique elements to prevent double counting!